 Given the importance of the ICT industry for creating growth and generating opportunities in Kenya, especially among young people, and its growing contribution to GDP, the Government of Kenya is keen to take up a focused enterprise development initiative in close collaboration with the private sector.

-Over 25% of Kenyans now have access to the internet, majority of whom access the internet through their mobile phone.
-As a result of this, the government has embarked on develop services and products to reach these millions of Kenyans through this new media.
+Over 50% of Kenyans now have access to the internet, majority of whom access the internet through their mobile phone.
+As a result of this, the Government embarked on develop services and products to reach these millions of Kenyans through this new media.

-Through the Kenya ICT Board / ICT Authority, the government launched a $4 million three-year grant program to support the development of local digital content.
-Grantees are selected through a Call for Proposal announced annually in June.
+The Government ran a $4 million three-year grant program from 2010 - 2013 through the Kenya ICT Authority to support the development of local digital content.
+Grantees are selected through an Annual Call for Proposals.

-The Tandaa Local Digital Content Grant is a grant to provide seed funding for companies entering new media and ICT, to support Internet and mobile phone product and service delivery.
-Applicants should be Kenyan citizens over eighteen or companies/organisations registered in Kenya.
-Solutions can address rural or urban communities and awards can be granted from Private Sector Innovation or Government Data Applications.
+The Tandaa Local Digital Content Grant was a grant to provide seed funding for companies entering new media and ICT, to support Internet and mobile phone product and service delivery.
+Applicants were required to be Kenyan citizens over eighteen or companies/organisations registered in Kenya.
+Solutions could address rural or urban communities and awards can be granted from Private Sector Innovation or Government Data Applications.
 Under the second round of grants, a new grant type was available for established companies and the top 150 applicants will receive free business plan training in Nairobi.

-Kenya is the first developing country to have an open government data portal, the first in sub-Saharan Africa and second on the continent after Morocco.
-The website is a user-friendly platform that allows for visualizations and downloads of the data and easy access for software developers.
-Kenya's information is a national asset, and this site is about sharing it.
+Kenya was the first developing country to have an open government data portal, the first in sub-Saharan Africa and second on the continent after Morocco.
 The goal of opendata.go.ke is to make core government development, demographic, statistical and expenditure data available in a useful digital format for researchers, policymakers, ICT developers and the general public.
-As of November 2011, there were close to 390 datasets that have been uploaded to the site, with a plan currently in place to upload more data over the next years.

 As part of the Vision 2030 Flagship Programmes, the Government of Kenya through the Ministry of Information and Communication aims to set up a technology park at Konza.
 This project commenced in 2009 with the procurement of a 5,000 acre site, 60kms south east of Nairobi.
 The ground breaking ceremony was held by H.E.
 Mawi Kibaki on 23 January 2013.
 It is anticipated that the first phase of Konza City will create over 17,000 direct and indirect jobs.
 It is planned that the Tech city will host a BPO park, Science park, Convention centre, mega mall, hotels, international schools, world class hospitals, Championships Golf Course, Financial District, High Speed Mass Transportation and Integrated Infrastructure.